 "Gift" as used in this section means a gift made directly or indirectly by a state candidate, an elected state officer, a legislative official, an agency official, or a lobbyist or by any person listed in Section 87200.
-History: Added by Stats.
-1975, Ch.
-797, effective September 16, 1975.

 § 83117.6.
 Financial Disclosure Statement: First Filing by Commission Members.
 [Repealed]